• info@al-dirassa.com

 Registration form

-Conclusion: becoming an Arabic translator takes method, level and practice
+Conclusion: becoming an Arabic translator requires method, level and practice

 Becoming an Arabic translator or interpreter is an ambitious goal.
-It requires an excellent level of Arabic, strong command of the target language, good general knowledge, gradual specialization and a lot of practice.
+It requires an excellent Arabic level, strong command of the target language, general knowledge, progressive specialization and a lot of practice.

-This article has presented the main steps of this path.
-To make real progress, you need to work regularly on reading, grammar, vocabulary, writing, listening comprehension and reformulation.
+To progress seriously, you need to work regularly on reading, grammar, vocabulary, written expression, listening comprehension and reformulation.

-Complete Arabic learning requires method, constant practice and correction from a teacher.
-This serious progression is what helps you move from a good language level to skills that can be used in a professional context.
+A complete Arabic learning path requires method, constant practice and correction from a teacher.
+This serious progression is what allows you to move from a good language level to a real professional skill.

 No Comments